duanp0128/CollaborationSignatureBoard/README.md

 # CollaborationSignatureBoard
-A free drawing board with NodeJS & PaperJS
+A free drawing board with NodeJS & Socket & PaperJS